 Temp worker growth is forecast to slow significantly in this last quarter of 2015, after aggressively growing since 2010.

-“Our temporary help forecast for the 2015 fourth quarter continues to demonstrate growth, although the growth is slowing as compared with previous quarters,” said Greg Palmer, founder and managing director of G. Palmer & Associates, a California-based human capital advisory firm.
-“The data shows that temp help as a percentage of new job growth is tapering off, which indicates the likelihood of increases in pricing, margins, direct hire and conversion fees in the staffing industry.”
+“Our temporary help forecast for the 2015 fourth quarter continues to demonstrate growth, although the growth is slowing as compared with previous quarters,” says Greg Palmer, founder and managing director of G. Palmer & Associates, a California-based human capital advisory firm.
+“The data shows that temp help as a percentage of new job growth is tapering off, which indicates the likelihood of increases in pricing, margins, direct hire, and conversion fees in the staffing industry.”

 The Palmer Forecast measures the number of new temp workers hired by agencies, which is a direct indication of the demand by employers for more workers.
 Hiring by the staffing sector is considered a key economic indicator.
 Contingent (temp) workers hired directly by employers is significantly larger, but is even more highly seasonal than the agency workforce.

 Since the end of the recession (officially in June 2009), staffing agency employment has grown from 1.752 million (1.756 million not seasonally adjusted) to 2.906 million in September (2.979 million unadjusted).
 With only one exception (Q1 2013), the industry’s workforce has never grown less than 5 percent on a quarter-over-quarter basis.
 Between the second quarter of 2010 and the 3rd quarter of 2011, the temp workforce grew at double-digit rates.

 But since this year, growth began to slow noticeably.
 In the first nine months the temp agency workforce grew by 42,800 workers (seasonally adjusted).
 A year before, 113,300 workers were added.